TCU vs. Georgetown College Basketball Predictions & Picks - December 2

 TCU vs. Georgetown Predictions & Picks: Spread, Total - December 2

-Saturday's game at Capital One Arena has the TCU Horned Frogs (6-0) matching up with the Georgetown Hoyas (5-2) at 5:30 PM ET.
-Our computer prediction is a lopsided 82-71 win, as our model heavily favors TCU.
+Saturday's game that pits the TCU Horned Frogs (6-0) against the Georgetown Hoyas (5-2) at Capital One Arena has a projected final score of 81-72 (based on our computer prediction) in favor of TCU, who is the favorite in this matchup by our model.
+Tipoff is at 5:30 PM ET on December 2.

-Based on our computer prediction, Georgetown is a good bet to cover the spread, which currently sits at 11.5.
-The two teams are projected to go under the 155.5 total.
+According to our computer prediction, Georgetown is a good bet to cover the spread, which currently sits at 11.5.
+The two sides are projected to fall short of the 155.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!